Southlands Hospital – brief history

 The Harness Block housed wards (293 beds) on the upper floors as well as the new central storage department, a loading bay, porters lodge, electric tug charging bays, mortuary, kitchens, staff canteen, admin offices, robotic auto-valet system, patient radio studio and chapel.

 It was a radical design that looked splendid on paper but had a few design quirks in operation.
 The wards on 4 floors were split into small 5 bed bays and nurses stations at strategic positions.
-For the patient it appeared to be much more private than the previously austere Nightingale dormitory style wards where nurses could see very patient from a single position.
+For the patient it appeared to be much more private than the previously austere Nightingale dormitory style wards where nurses could see every patient from a single position.
 However the bay layout would mean patients felt isolated and reliant on the call buzzer.
 All wards were carpeted – but that soon took its toll on Nurses feet – and complaints followed.
 Carpets were also difficult to clean and whilst spill resistant they still smelt.
 The wonderful courtyards in the centre of the harness block looked great – but they were rarely used by patients and the powered fountain was so noisy that patients could not sleep and it was switched off after a few weeks of the grand opening in 1978.